-Concurrent with full time Clinical Practice, candidates are required to attend weekly meetings focusing on the development of the performance assessment.
-Additional topics include but are not limited to: class management, district policies, safety, relations with parents, emerging issues, school law, school culture, sharing of experiences and best practices, certification processes, and job search skills.
+Concurrent with full-time Clinical Practice (9 credits), candidates participate in a Reflective Practice course (3 credits) and are required to attend weekly meetings focusing on the development of the edTPA performance assessment.
+Additional topics include, but are not limited to, class management, district policies, safety, relations with parents, emerging issues, school law, school culture, sharing of experiences and best practices, certification processes, and job search skills.
+Achieving a passing score on edTPA, the New Jersey Department of Education-mandated performance assessment, is a requirement for successful completion of reflective practice and eligibility for certification.

-Clinical Practice is an intensive and critical professional experience.
-For this reason, School of Education policy prohibits student teachers from taking other courses during student teaching and strongly recommends that clinical interns not engage in other on- or off-campus employment during the 15 week clinical practice.
-If extenuating circumstances make taking a course or working necessary, a waiver of this policy must be requested in writing to the Dean of the School of Education.
+Clinical practice is an intensive and critical professional experience.
+For this reason, School of Education policy prohibits clinical interns from taking other courses during clinical practice and strongly recommends that clinical interns not engage in other on- or off-campus employment during the 15-week clinical practice.